ZephonMakale/PITCH-APP/pitch/README.md

 * Comment on other user's pitches.
 ## Technologies used
 I created the project with (python 3.8), Flask-Microframework.
+## The live link
+Here is the link to my project https://zeph-pitch-app.herokuapp.com

 ## Setup/Installation Requirements
  ### The project require the following installations